lifeisfoo/emacs-grails/README.md

 - `C-c` `-` `c` (if current buffer is `domain/my/package/User.groovy`) will open `controllers/my/package/UserController.groovy`

+### Custom key bindings

+[Emacs key binding convention](https://www.gnu.org/software/emacs/manual/html_node/elisp/Key-Binding-Conventions.html#Key-Binding-Conventions) say that a minor mode can only define bindings like `C-c punctuation_char other_char ...` also avoiding `{, }, <, >, : or ;` as the first punctuation char.
+So, the default bindings for `grails.el` starts always with the sequence `C-c -`. __If you want shorter bindings__, and I'm sure you want them, just read below.

+This mode expose a `grails-key-map` variable that you can use to customize default key bindings available only when grails mode is active.
+Just add to your `.emacs` file a `define-key` for every command that you want to bind to a custom key binding.

+E.g.:

+    ;; your .emacs file

+    (require 'grails) ;; do not add this if you've installed it from melpa

+    ;; jump commands

+    (define-key grails-key-map (kbd "C-c d") 'grails-domain-from-file)
+    (define-key grails-key-map (kbd "C-c c") 'grails-controller-from-file)
+    (define-key grails-key-map (kbd "C-c s") 'grails-service-from-file)
+    (define-key grails-key-map (kbd "C-c u") 'grails-urlmappings-file)
+    (define-key grails-key-map (kbd "C-c b") 'grails-bootstrap-file)

+    ;; find file commands

+    ;; equals to C-x C-f called from /your/project/grails-app/domain/ (define-key grails-key-map (kbd "C-c C-f d") 'grails-domain-from-name)

+    ;; equals to C-x C-f called from /your/project/grails-app/controllers/ (define-key grails-key-map (kbd "C-c C-f c") 'grails-controller-from-name)

+    ;; equals to C-x C-f called from /your/project/grails-app/services/ (define-key grails-key-map (kbd "C-c C-f s") 'grails-service-from-name)

+    ;; equals to C-x C-f called from /your/project/grails-app/views/ (define-key grails-key-map (kbd "C-c C-f v") 'grails-view-from-name)

+    ;; show Grails project properties (only version by now) (define-key grails-key-map (kbd "C-c p") 'grails-version)

+Available commands are listed in the table above.

 ## Installation

 Copy this file to to some location in your Emacs load path.
 Then add